 Skills for Behavioral projects in Management or Marketing

-The program runs from May 27, 2018 – July 28 or August 4, 2018 (final dates to be determined).
+The program runs from May 28, 2019 – July 26 or August 2, 2019 (end dates to be determined).
 On-campus housing and a stipend will be provided.

-The Marcus Autism Center, in conjunction with the Emory University School of Medicine and Children’s Healthcare of Atlanta, is offering three fellowships: the Cohen Fellowship in Developmental Social Neuroscience, the Marcus Fellowship in Speech Science and Engineering, and the Simons Fellowship in Computational Neuroscience.
-Students who will receive a bachelor’s degree by June 2018 will be eligible for the positions.
-The fellowships will commence in July 2018, and they are 2 years in duration.
+The Marcus Autism Center, in conjunction with the Emory University School of Medicine and Children’s Healthcare of Atlanta, is offering four research fellowships for recent graduates: the Cohen Fellowship in Developmental Social Neuroscience, the Marcus Fellowship in Speech Science and Engineering, the Simons Fellowship in Computational Neuroscience, and the Education Sciences Fellowship.
+Students who will receive a bachelor’s degree by June 2019 will be eligible for the positions.
+The fellowships will commence in July 2019, and are 2 years in duration.
 Students can find further details at: cohenfellowship.org and simonsfellowship.org.

 The Cohen Fellowship in Developmental Social Neuroscience will involve cutting-edge social neuroscience research in infants, toddlers and adolescents.
 Fellows will work to further the understanding of autism through eye-tracking research, guiding a project from the point of data collection to publication of results.

 The Simons Fellowship in Computational Neuroscience will involve integrating computational strategies with clinical research goals.
 Fellows will develop methods for the analysis of visual scanning and eye-tracking data, computational models of visual salience, and data visualization techniques, all with the aim of advancing the understanding of autism and efforts at early diagnosis.

 The Marcus Fellowship in Speech Science and Engineering will involve researching early vocal development, including speech production and speech perception, as part of a program to map out both typical and atypical development of spoken communication in early childhood.